 Why Automation is the Key

-You need to rely on automation rather than manual processes, and for this, you need to structure your sales process around ‘trigger events’ and then create scenarios that will begin a process once a trigger event has started.
+You need to rely on automation rather than manual processes.
+For this, you need to structure your sales process around ‘trigger events’ and then create scenarios that will begin a process once a trigger event has started.

 How to Use Automation With Trigger Events